The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A schematic description of the projector algorithm

-Equation \eqref{eq:B_lambda} has a simple geometric meaning: the point $u=p+\sum_{i=1}^2\lambda_i T_i$ is in the intersection of the lines $L_1,L_2$ if and only if $\lambda$ solves \eqref{eq:B_lambda}.
-If we want to restrict ourselves to the cone generated by the corresponding rays, then we consider only the nonnegative solutions of \eqref{eq:B_lambda}, i.e., $\lambda_i\geq 0$ for all $i=1,2$.
-If equation \eqref{eq:B_lambda} has a unique nonnegative solution $\lambda$, then this means that $u$ is a point in the cone which is a candidate to be a vertex of the cell, since it may be (but is not necessary) in the intersection of the corresponding $2$ different facets located on the lines $L_i$.
+Equation \beqref{eq:B_lambda} has a simple geometric meaning: the point $u:=p+\sum_{i=1}^2\lambda_i T_i$ is in the intersection of the lines $L_1$ and $L_2$ if and only if $\lambda$ solves \beqref{eq:B_lambda}.
+If we want to restrict ourselves to the wedge generated by the corresponding rays, then we consider only the nonnegative solutions of \beqref{eq:B_lambda}, i.e., $\lambda_i\geq 0$ for $i=1, 2$.
+If equation \beqref{eq:B_lambda} has a unique nonnegative solution $\lambda$, then this means that $u$ is a point in the wedge which is a candidate to be a vertex of the cell, since it may be (but is not necessary) in the intersection of the corresponding two different edges located on the lines $L_i$.
 If, in addition, $u$ is known to be in the cell, then it is indeed a vertex.

+\begin{remark} To the best of our knowledge, Method \bref{method:projectorEuclidean} above, as well as Algorithm 1 below, are new.
+There are many differences between it and existing algorithms, e.g., its ability to compute each cell or parts of a cell independently of the other cells, its use of rays and wedges, the fact that it first detects edges of a cell and later vertices, etc.

+In this connection, we want to say a few words regarding a technique called ``geometric probing'', which, although it does not consider Voronoi diagrams, it still uses rays in order to detect boundary of geometric objects (see, e.g., \cite{ABY1987,ColeYap1987}).
+At first glance one may think that the papers which discuss this technique do have some relation to our method.
+However, it can be verified quickly that the settings and methods described there are significantly different from the method described in our paper.
+Moreover, the actual relation of these papers to our paper is quite weak and besides, our paper has not been inspired by them (we have become aware of them years after developing the ideas described in our paper).